Uncontrolled stress

-Information from the US National Cancer Institute says that although stress does not directly lead to cancer, our body's response to stress, such as increased blood pressure, rapid heart rate and high blood sugar - can lead to cancer if not controlled early, according to Best Life magazine.
+Information from the US National Cancer Institute says that although stress does not directly lead to cancer, our body's response to stress, such as increased blood pressure, rapid heart rate and high blood sugar levels - can lead to cancer if not controlled early, according to Best Life magazine.

 In recent years, several studies have also found a link between psychological stress and cancer.
-People who are chronically stressed often have many unhealthy habits such as smoking, overeating, lack of exercise, and alcohol abuse.
+People who are chronically stressed often have many unhealthy habits such as smoking, overeating, lack of exercise and alcohol abuse.
 These are all direct risk factors for cancer.

 Our body's response to stress can lead to cancer